sailorproject/sailor/README.md

 ### Roadmap
-* Improvements of Lua on the client side
 * Integration with mod_lua's DB API and DB module refactor
 * Improvements with the ORM
+* Improvements on the openresty compatibility

 More about this project's motivation can be found here: http://etiene.net/sailor-building-a-lua-based-mvc-framework/